Why Your Partner Overreacts to Small Things

 You adjust.
 The next time, you raise the topic more carefully.
 You choose a softer opening, wait for a better moment, make the request smaller, and add reassurance before the other person has asked for it.

 That is when confidence shifts.
-A quiet conclusion takes shape: if your reading of the situation were accurate, the reactions would become more predictable.
+A quiet conclusion takes shape: if your reading of the situation were accurate, the responses would become more predictable.
 If they do not become more predictable, perhaps the error lies with you.

 The problem shifts from what happened between you to whether you can trust your own reading of it.
 You start asking different questions.